-The Director of Human Resources, Tom Pederstuen (651-423-7859 - tom.pederstuen@district196.org) has been designated to respond to employment-related inquiries regarding the non-discrimination policies.
-The Director of Elementary Education, Sally Soliday (651-423-7782 - sally.soliday@district196.org) and the Director of Secondary Education, Dr. Mark Parr (651-423-7712 - mark.parr@district196.org) have been designated to respond to student-related inquiries regarding the non-discrimination policies.
-The Director of Special Education, Mary Kreger (651-423-7629 - mary.kreger@district196.org) has been designated to respond to inquiries concerning the rights of a student with a disability.
-The mailing address for all directors is 3455 153rd Street W, Rosemount, MN 55068..
+The Director of Human Resources, Tom Pederstuen (651-423-7859 - tom.pederstuen@district196.org) has been designated to respond to employment-related inquiries regarding the non-discrimination policies including Title IX.
+The Director of Elementary Education, Sally Soliday (651-423-7782 - sally.soliday@district196.org) and the Director of Secondary Education, Dr. Mark Parr (651-423-7712 - mark.parr@district196. org) have been designated to respond to student-related inquiries regarding the non-discrimination policies including Title IX.
+The Director of Special Education, Mary Kreger (651-423-7629 - mary.kreger@district196.org) has been designated to respond to inquiries concerning the rights of a student with a disability (504 Coordinator).
+The mailing address for all directors is 3455 153rd Street W, Rosemount, MN 55068.